tonybnya/tonybnya/README.md

 Specialist in Nothing, but Curious about Everything.

 - I’m currently working on multiple Python Projects to improve my coding & programming skills.
-- I’m looking for a job in tech, mostly for Python Jobs.
+- I’m looking for a job in tech, mostly for Python & Web Dev Jobs.
 - I’m currently learning Algorithms & Data Structures in depth.
-- I’m looking to collaborate on any Python projects.
+- I’m looking to collaborate on any Python or Web Dev projects.
-- I’m looking for help with Python, Algorithms & Data Structures.
+- I’m looking for help with Python, Web Dev, Algorithms & Data Structures.
 <br>

 ## CONNECT WITH ME